ward/run/_drafts/2018-05-27-20km-door-brussel.md

 There was a brief distraction by a goose family ending up in the crowd.
 The police helped the troublemakers on their way though.

+TODO PICTURE

 I made sure my watch was on the data screens I wanted Time-Distance-HR and Avg Pace-Lap Pace-HR.
 The Forerunner 225 only has two screens with up to the three fields each.
 After some last small sips of water, I went into my wave's corral around 9:30, doing a short warm-up jog in the area.
-Some clouds were showing, but afterwards I still went to hide under one of the trees to ensure I keep cool enough.
+Some clouds were showing, but afterwards I still went to hide under one of the trees to ensure I kept cool enough.

 Soon, the [Bolero by Maurice Ravel][bolero] started playing.
 The 20 km door